wri/wri-terramatch-website/README.md

 For more details about the command-line interface (CLI), please refer to the [official documentation](https://developers.transifex.com/docs/cli).

-It's important to note that the setup requires the correct configuration of `TRANSIFEX_TOKEN` and `TRANSIFEX_SECRET` environment variables.
+It's important to note that the setup requires the correct configuration of `NEXT_PUBLIC_TRANSIFEX_TOKEN` and `TRANSIFEX_SECRET` environment variables.
 Due to the sensitive nature of these variables, they will be securely shared with you via 1Password.

 Additionally, consider automating this step using GitHub Actions for increased efficiency.